 “Happy birthday, Ken.”
-Everett smiled.
-The two men embraced tightly before Kenton stepped aside, welcoming Rett into his home.
+Rett grinned at him.
+The two men embraced tightly before Ken stepped aside to let Rett into his home.

 “I couldn’t let my little brother turn 60 without paying a visit.”
-Everett grinned and held up an old, battered cooling bag.
-Kenton laughed and the two walked through the house to a pair of roomy wooden chairs in the back yard.
+Rett grinned and held up an old, battered cooling bag.
+Ken laughed and the two walked through the house to a pair of roomy wooden chairs in the back yard.

 ◊ ◊ ◊